kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 Verbose output.

 -x, --xsl &lt;XSL&gt;
-Transform the front matter contents after generating them using the specified XSLT.
-This can be used, for example, to generate content for a descriptive schema data module instead, to support older issues of the specification, or for types of generated front matter not covered by the frontmatter schema.
+Use the specified XSLT script to generate the front matter contents instead of the built-in XSLT or the user-configured XSLT from the `.fmtypes` file.

 --version
 Show version information.